AkshayCHD/BlockDust/README.md

 2) The Web App

 # To run the android application
-Just start the android studio, open application in it and run it.
+Just start the android studio, open dust away folder in it and run it.

 # To run the web application
 * Move to the my-app directory by `cd my-app`